withabubaker/LHL-SQL-Project/cleaning_data.md

 GROUP BY pagepathlevel1 -- This column has no beneift, will drop it

 ALTER TABLE all_sessions DROP pagepathlevel1 -- Drop pagepathlevel1 column

+-- ##### Analytics Table ##### --

+SELECT * FROM analytics limit 10 -- Overview of the data SELECT COUNT(*) FROM analytics -- Number of rows 4,301,122

+UPDATE analytics
+SET fullvisitorid = TRIM(fullvisitorid),
+	channelgrouping = TRIM(channelgrouping),
+	socialengagementtype = TRIM(socialengagementtype),
+	timeonsite = TRIM(timeonsite) -- make sure no space at the beginning or end

+ALTER TABLE analytics
+ALTER visitstarttime TYPE TIMESTAMPTZ
+USING timezone('UTC', TO_TIMESTAMP(visitstarttime)) -- Change visitstarttime column data type to timestamp

+SELECT COUNT(*) FROM analytics
+WHERE userid is NULL -- No data in userid column, better to drop it

+ALTER TABLE analytics DROP userid -- Drop userid column

+ALTER TABLE analytics
+ALTER unitprice TYPE float -- Change data type to float

+SELECT * from analytics
+where unitprice = 0 -- 188,314

+UPDATE analytics
+SET unitprice = unitprice / 1000000
+WHERE unitprice <>0

+SELECT COUNT(*) FROM analytics
+WHERE units_sold is NULL -- Number of rows 4,205,975

+SELECT * FROM analytics
+WHERE units_sold is NOT NULL -- 95,147 rows

+UPDATE analytics
+SET units_sold = 0
+WHERE units_sold IS NULL

+SELECT COUNT(*) FROM analytics
+WHERE bounces is NULL -- Number of rows 3,826,283

+SELECT bounces, count(*) FROM analytics
+GROUP BY bounces -- This column seems not important we can drop it

+ALTER TABLE analytics DROP bounces -- Drop bounces column

+SELECT socialengagementtype, count(*) FROM analytics GROUP BY socialengagementtype -- Contains only one type, not important we can drop it

+ALTER TABLE analytics DROP socialengagementtype -- Drop bounces column

+SELECT COUNT(*) FROM analytics
+WHERE revenue is NULL -- Number of rows 4,285,767

+ALTER TABLE analytics
+ALTER revenue TYPE float

+UPDATE analytics
+SET revenue = 0
+WHERE revenue IS NULL

+UPDATE analytics
+SET revenue = revenue / 1000000
+WHERE revenue <> 0

+SELECT DISTINCT channelgrouping from analytics -- 8 groups